oddstream/gosol/README.md

 * Scalable or fixed-size cards.
 * One-tap interface.
 Tapping on a card or cards tries to move them to a foundation, or to a suitable tableau pile.
 An empty tableau with a constraint is not considered suitable, as empty tableau are precious.
 * Cards in red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider).
-* The rules for a game can be relaxed to make them easier (for example, relaxed Scorpion is known as Wasp, Yukon and Baker's Dozen are often played as the relaxed version.
-Relaxing the rules means removing the constraint that an empty tableau must be filled by a certain card, usually a King.
 * Every game has a link to it's Wikipedia page.
 * Statistics (including percent complete and streaks; percent is good for games that are not often won, and streaks are good for games that are).
 * Cards spin and flutter when you complete a game, so you feel rewarded and happy.